ezWeb-Solution/ezWeb_milestone_2/README.md

 Post editing and deletion can be done following the bot's prompts after clicking on the 'Edit posts' or 'Delete posts' options instead of 'Create new post'.

-## Create Listings/Edit Listings/Delete Listings
+## Create Listings - Edit Listings - Delete Listings
 Users who want to create new posts or edit their current posts on their website can click on the menu button, and then choose the **Manage Websites** option.
 Data is then retrieved from our database to display all websites registered to the user.
 The user can then pick their desired website to create/edit/delete posts.

 <img src="https://user-images.githubusercontent.com/52826683/175898629-a9c2ac29-9954-44bf-ac8a-d10125aae5bc.jpg" width="275" height="450">